atoomnetmarc/3d-models/Beam/Ideas/Lenovo P15v laptop stand/README.md

 Use 28 (or so) M3x15 (or x20 does not matter that much) screws to assemble.

-Stick some 15mm wide automotive cloth wrapping tape on upper connectors where the front of the laptop rests against to prevent scratches.
+Stick some 15mm wide automotive cloth wrapping tape on upper connectors where the front of the laptop rests against to prevent scratches.\

-Stick 4 sticky or slide pads on the bottom 4 corners to prevent scratching your desk.
+Stick 4 slide pads on the bottom 4 corners to prevent scratching your desk.\
+Stick 4 sticky pads on the ends of the angled beams so that the underside of your laptop is supported.

 # Print stats for my Ultimaker 2